Rocky Rivera

-Rocky Rivera (born Krishtine de Leon; December 1, 1982) is a Filipino-American rapper and journalist from San Francisco, CA. She is a member of the hip-hop label Beatrock Music, where she gained recognition for her socially conscious lyrics and advocacy for social justice.
+Rocky Rivera (born Krishtine de Leon; December 1, 1982) is a Filipina-American rapper and journalist from San Francisco, CA. She is a member of the hip-hop label Beatrock Music, where she gained recognition for her socially conscious lyrics and advocacy for social justice.
 Her style can be described as "militant feminist Hip Hop."
 The subject matter in her music often touches on issues of sexism, racism, women empowerment, gentrification, systematic oppression, motherhood, capitalism, religion and politics.

 Early life

-Rocky Rivera was born in Angeles City, Philippines as the youngest of three sisters.
+Rivera was born in Angeles City, Philippines as the youngest of three sisters.
 Her family immigrated to the United States when she was four years old.
 As a military child, she grew up on Treasure Island for the majority of her childhood when it was still a naval base.
 Once the naval base closed down in 1997, her family moved into the Excelsior District where she would attend and graduate from Balboa High School.
 After graduation, she would then go on to enroll at San Francisco State University to major in journalism.

 Journalism career

-As a journalist, Rocky Rivera has written for major publications like Rolling Stone, The Source, and XXL.
+As a journalist, Rivera has written for major publications like Rolling Stone, The Source, and XXL.

 From 2004 to 2006, Rivera was the editor-in-chief and writer for the now defunct hip-hop magazine Ruckus while she was a 22 year old journalism student.

 In 2021, Rivera released her first book, "Snakeskin: Essays by Rocky Rivera," and hosted a virtual book release party on Twitch alongside hip-hop journalism veterans Jeff Chang, Davey D. Cook and Rob Kenner.

 Although she no longer covers music journalism, she still contributes articles regularly to KQED and writes the column, Frisco Foodies.

 "I'm From Rolling Stone"

-In 2007, Rocky Rivera became one out of six contestants in MTV's reality show “I'm From Rolling Stone” after seeing postings about auditions for the show on Myspace.
+In 2007, Rivera became one out of six contestants in MTV's reality show “I'm From Rolling Stone” after seeing postings about auditions for the show on Myspace.
 She felt being a part of the show was an opportunity to highlight the Bay Area hip-hop scene that wasn't being recognized for their contributions to the greater culture of hip-hop.

 Despite the glamorous, celebrity-filled perception of the pop-culture music magazine, she described the experience as a summer intern at Rolling Stone on the show like "any other office [job] with cubicles."

 She ended up winning the year-long contributing editor position at Rolling Stone, but eventually went on to pursue music full-time as Rocky Rivera after the contract was over.
 A big reason for her transition from journalism and into making music, “trading her Moleskines for microphones” as she puts it, was the racism and sexism she faced while on national television.
 As a result, one of her goals as a rapper is to combat industry misogyny.